Functional Principal Component Analysis for Continuous non-Gaussian, Truncated, and Discrete Functional Data: Modeling Framework

-Here, ${B_1(.), . . . , B_d(.)}$ is a collection of basis functions on $\calT$.
-In this article, we use cubic B-spline basis functions, other basis functions can be used as well depending on the problem of interest.
+Here, ${B_1(\cdot), . . . , B_d(\cdot)}$ is a collection of basis functions on $\calT$.
+In this article, we use cubic B-spline basis functions; other basis functions can also be used depending on the problem of interest.
 Here $\bU= (u_{kl})_{1\leq k \leq d, 1\leq l \leq d}$ denotes the unknown coefficient matrix and $g = \frac{e^x-1}{e^x+1}$ is an inverse Fischer transformation to ensure the correlation values are within $[-1,1]$.
 We also enforce the constraint $u_{kl}=u_{lk}$ on the coefficient matrix $\bU$ to ensure $C(s,t)=C(t,s)$.
-Ideally, if we would have observed the latent continuous process $V(.)$, we would like to find $\bU$ that minimize the following least square objective function -
+Ideally, if we had observed the latent continuous process $V(\cdot)$, we would like to find $\bU$ that minimizes the following nonlinear least square objective function -